pmanolak/docs/en/appendices/5-3-migration-guide.rst

   By default, the helper generates inputs of type checkbox and radio nested inside their label.
 Setting the ``nestedCheckboxAndRadio`` option to ``false`` will turn off the nesting.

+- ``ViewBuilder::setConfigMergeStrategy()`` was added to control how view options are merged with the View class's default configuration.
+Available strategies are ``ViewBuilder::MERGE_DEEP`` (recursive merge, default) and ``ViewBuilder::MERGE_SHALLOW`` (simple array merge).
+This is useful when you want to replace array values in view options rather than deep merging them.

+- ``ViewBuilder::getConfigMergeStrategy()`` was added to retrieve the current merge strategy setting.